hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 ### Aspect

-While Volapük doesn't have a complex aspect system like some natural languages, it does have ways to express aspectual distinctions:
+While Volapük doesn’t have a complex aspect system like some natural languages, it does have ways to express aspectual distinctions:

 1. Habitual aspect: Use the adverb **often**
    **Ob often tidob Volapüki.** - 'I (habitually) teach Volapük.'